-Most publishers use IP filtering as de facto standard for authenticating authorized users in subscribing institutions and providing access to e-resources to them.
-While IP-based access is most convenient, safe and hasel-free authentication mechanism for publishers as well as for subscribing institutions, it has its limitations.
-One of the most serious limitation of IP-filtered access to e-resources is that the users can access e-resources only when they are on the Institute campus.
+Most of the publishers use IP filtering as a de facto standard for authenticating authorized users in subscribing institutions and providing access to e-resources to them.
+While IP-based access is most convenient, safe and hassle-free authentication mechanism for publishers as well as for subscribing institutions, it has some limitations.
+One of the most serious limitation of IP-filtered access to e-resources is that the users can access e-resources only when they are in the Institute campus.
 Ideally, an authorized user should be able to access e-resources irrespective of his / her physical location at any time as long as he has access to the Internet.

 Federation Operator Procedures